arielb135/terraform-provider-paragon/README.md

 # terraform-paragon-provider
 Wrap [paragon](https://useparagon.com) APIs with terraform resources - provider is available at https://registry.terraform.io/providers/arielb135/paragon

+was written mostly with the help of Claude.ai

 > **Important:** This is not an official provider and is not supported by Paragon.
 This provider is maintained by the community and is not officially supported by HashiCorp.
 The APIs used by this provider are not officially supported by Paragon and may change at any time.

 ## Local development